-Affordability, reducing carbon emissions, and reliability were consistently highlighted as the most important issues to prioritize, with affordability being of paramount concern.
+Affordability, reducing carbon emissions, and reliability were consistently highlighted as the most important issues to prioritize.

 The importance placed on each of these priorities and others that were discussed throughout this effort differed to some extent across stakeholders and engagements.
 For example: